Understanding the Importance of Content Freshness for SEO Rankings

 Scaling a Content Freshness Program Across Your Site

-Scaling a content freshness program requires shifting from ad-hoc updates to predictable, measurable operations.
+To scale a content freshness program, you need to move from random updates to a consistent, measurable system.
 Start by defining clear roles and handoffs, then bake automation into the cadence so routine signals (traffic dips, outdated facts, algorithm shifts) trigger low-friction updates.
 What separates teams that scale smoothly from those that stall is governance that delegates decisions to the lowest competent level, plus tooling that reduces manual overhead while preserving editorial judgment.

 Organizational roles, cadences, and governance

-Begin with a simple RACI that aligns authority to outcome: who identifies update candidates, who verifies facts, who rewrites, who publishes, and who measures impact.
+Start with a straightforward RACI that clarifies roles: who identifies pages to update, who verifies facts, who rewrites, who publishes, and who measures impact.
 Recommended review cadences vary by content type:

 Role responsibilities and handoffs: